foxylion/docker-jenkins/README.md

 possible to create a slave nodes automatically when the slave container is started, the slave node will then automatically removed when the container is stopped.

+You can find the latest image on [Docker Hub](https://hub.docker.com/r/foxylion/jenkins-slave/).

 ```bash
 docker run -d \